banksy-git/chuckie-egg/README.md

 This design also opens the door to future enhancements such as a shared / networked global high-score board with minimal further changes.

+# How do I run it?

+* Download the latest .ssd from Releases.

+# Where are scores saved?

+The scores are saved into the SCORES file.
+The file must be present to run the game.

 # Build instructions

 Ensure you have beebasm and GNU Make installed.